-Additional information with respect to the 2020 Secured Notes and the PPP Loan is in Notes 6 to the consolidated financial statements included elsewhere in this Annual Report.
+Additional information with respect to the 2020 Secured Notes is in Note 7 to the consolidated financial statements included elsewhere in this Annual Report.

-As discussed in Note 11 to the consolidated financial statements included elsewhere in this Annual Report, on February 23, 2021, we completed a public offering of 2,127,660 shares of our common stock.
+As discussed in Note 9 to the consolidated financial statements included elsewhere in this Annual Report, on February 23, 2021, we completed a public offering of 2,127,660 shares of our common stock.
 Net proceeds from the offering were approximately \$46.8 million after deducting the underwriting discounts and commissions and other estimated offering expenses payable by us.